Saginaw Business Litigation Attorney

 Separating will include looking through tax and accounting records and other analytical steps to determine the best path.

 How Do I Separate from My Business Partner?

 The first step to a business breakup usually includes looking at the agreements signed when the business was created.
 Whenever two people are doing business together, it is imperative to have an agreement outlining how disagreements will be dealt with in the future.
 If these agreements do not exist, the state imposes a set of rules dealing with disagreements.
 But most corporations do have founding documentation, and those agreements have critical information in them, such as who has the authority to make certain decisions, how losses and profits are allocated, management structure, and much more.

 Notably, many corporate agreements have terms relating to what happens if an owner wishes to exit the business, becomes incapacitated, becomes disabled, or dies.
 Once you have decided to sever the relationship, the next step is to contact an experienced attorney.

 While you can always try to come to an agreement with your partner on your own, it is still beneficial to hire a professional to assist you.
 While it might cost you money upfront, it will save you money and headaches in the long run.
 An experienced business attorney can save you money and ensure that you are not getting taken advantage of, and that all aspects of the business breakup are legal and valid.

-When Do I Need to Hire a Business Breakup Attorney?
+When Do I Need to Hire a Business Litigation Attorney?